egeexyz/snap-slurm/README.md

 0: ubuntu-dev
 ```

-This example will run under uid 1000, it will only work with the `classic` version of the Slurm Snap:
+The following example will run under uid 1000, it will only work with the `classic` version of the Slurm Snap:

 ```bash
 $ slurm.srun --uid 1000 -N1 -l uname -r